-Yakuza is definitely a mature series at heart, then, but it can also be downright hilarious.
-It's surprising how it manages to strike such a fine balance between being absolutely brutal and totally bonkers at the same time.
+At its heart, Yakuza is quite a mature series.
+But at times it can be downright hilarious.
+We’re always surprised that it manages to strike such a fine balance between being absolutely brutal and totally bonkers at the same time.

-That makes it hard to define, too.
-Yakuza is often called the "Japanese Grand Theft Auto" or a spiritual successor to Sega's Shenmue series, but that doesn't really do it justice.
-It's a mish-mash of so many systems and different mechanics – from RPG progression to rhythm-based mini-games – and it's also much more story-focused than Rockstar's GTA.
-It meshes everything together so wonderfully, too, that there's nothing quite like it.
+This makes the games difficult to define.
+Yakuza is often referred to as the "Japanese Grand Theft Auto" or even a spiritual successor to Sega's Shenmue series.
+But both of those labels don't really do it justice.
+Instead, it's a mish-mash of so many systems and different mechanics – from RPG progression to rhythm-based mini-games – and it's also much more story-focused than Rockstar's GTA.
+It meshes all of these different threads and influences together so wonderfully, too, that there's truly nothing quite like it.